kjensen19/CSS-Parallax-Show/README.md

 Research something related to CSS!

-1. Create a new GitHub repository with a quick demo or example code showing what you researched.
+1. Create a new GitHub repository with a quick demo or example code (HTML/CSS) showing what you researched.
   > Not all things are easy to demonstrate but come up with something.
 A visual helps convey what it is you researched.
 2. Update the README.md file in your repository to include a short 2-3 sentence description of your topic & any links or references that were helpful in your research.
 3. Start a thread in Slack with a link to your example GitHub repo to share what you've learned!
   > If you start the thread, please pin it!
 If a thread is already out there, please reply to it.
-4. Submit the assignment with a link to your GitHub repository containing an example (HTML/CSS) showing what you researched.
+4. Submit the assignment with a link to your GitHub repository.

 ## Possible topics